Exploring a new approach to Hadronic Parity Violation from Lattice QCD: Conclusion

 We achieve this result due to the simplified representation of the coupling by application of the soft-pion-theorem and the implied sufficiency to calculate (single-hadron) nucleon matrix elements of parity-even operators.
 Of course, corrections to this leading order defining relation in $\chi$PT, though expected to be small, can in principle be computed and, therefore, the approximation is systematically improvable.

 However, renormalization of lattice matrix elements poses a challenge due to mixing with lower-dimensional operators.

+To appreciate the expected impact of this mixing we summarize our results for the bare matrix elements normalized by twice the nucleon mass in lattice units and weighted by the Wilson coefficients in Tab.~\ref{tab:matelem}.
+In the table we keep the three contributions

+separate, which are light operators with $W$-type diagrams, light operators with $B+D$-type diagrams and the light-strange operators with $B+D$-type diagrams.
+From our numerical investigation we find that only $W$ light has the expected order of magnitude, while the light and strange $B+D$-type diagram contributions are much larger.
+The latter two types contain fermionic loop sub-diagrams, which we deem as the origin of the mixing.

 This mixing comes about due to reduced symmetries at non-zero lattice spacing and explicit breaking of chiral symmetry due to finite quark mass values.
-The Gradient Flow method for subtracting power-divergent mixing and renormalization appears as promising direction to study, due to the possibility to study mixing and matching to a continuum renormalization scheme only after extrapolating lattice data to the continuum, and thus with restored symmetries.
+The Gradient Flow method for subtracting power-divergent mixing and renormalization appears as a promising direction to study, due to the possibility to study mixing and matching to a continuum renormalization scheme only after extrapolating lattice data to the continuum, and thus with restored symmetries.
 The investigation of its practical implementation for the pertinent 4-quark operators is our on-going work.